 Passato remoto in Italian.

-This is equivalent to English simple past (‘I did’; ‘he went’; ‘she ate’).
+This is equivalent to simple English past (‘I did’; ‘he went’; ‘she ate’).

-The past historic is extensively used in Italian literature.
+Past history is extensively used in Italian literature.
 Novels are usually written in this tense.

-However, I do not recommend learning passato remoto because you never use it in conversation and you can always guess the meaning when you see it in a text.
+However, I do not recommend learning passato remoto because you never use it in conversation, and you can always guess the meaning when you see it in a text.